 D.I.Y.
-Fixer Upper Half Year - 1/2 Credit Course# 0833 Grade 10 - 12 Prerequisite: D.I.Y.: Home Improvements In level II, students will work on individual projects as well projects for staff/community.
-Projects will include indoor a nd outdoor design.
-Electricity and Applied Electronics Full Year - 1 Credit Course# 0805 Grade 10 - 12 This course may be used as a third math credit.
+Fixer Upper Half Year - 1/2 Credit Course# 0833 Grade 10 - 12 Prerequisite: D.I.Y.: Home Improvements In level II, students will work on individual projects as wel projects for staff/community.
+Projects will include indoor a Electricity and Applied Electronics Full Year - 1 Credit Course# 0805 Grade 10 - 12 This course may be used as a third math credit.
 Prerequisite: None Electricity and Applied Electronics is a one-year course wh electronics through a series of activities.
-These activities we layouts, fabrications, basic troubleshooting, residential wir technology laboratories, students will be challenged to par- problems through instruction and self- directed inquiry.
+These activities w layouts, fabrications, basic troubleshooting, residential win technology laboratories, students will be challenged to par problems through instruction and self- directed inquiry.
 Th and career-ready.
-If you have a general interest in this parti- programs, this is a great course for you!
-(NOT A COMPUTE) ill demonstrate processes of circuit design, circuit ing, and basic automotive electricity.
-In our applied ticipate in authentic learning tasks and start solving is course will help align students to become college- cular field or if you have plans to join one of our CTE Photoshop Full Year - 1 Credit Course# 0810 Grade 10 - 12 Prerequisite: None Media production is a hands-on, active learning class which media formats.
-The course is designed to provide students record, and edit presentations, including video productions have the opportunity to work independently and in small g with the basic skills necessary to plan, produce, s, A/V presentations, and web pages.
-Students will Activities included: - Digital Video Production - Video Special Effects - Web Pag e Animation - Digital Photography - Multimedia Presentations Principles of Engineering (College Credit Available) Full Year - 1 Credit Course# 0817 Grade 10 - 12 Suggested Coursework: Algebra I and Physics What is an engineer?
+If you have a general interest in this part programs, this is a great course for you!
+(NOT A COMPUTE ill demonstrate processes of circuit design, circuit ring, and basic automotive electricity.
+In our applied ticipate in authentic learning tasks and start solving his course will help align students to become college- icular field or if you have plans to join one of our CTE Media Production Technology Half Year - 1/2 Credit Course# 0807 Grade 10 - 12 Prerequisite: None media formats.
+The course is designed to provide students record, and edit presentations, including video production have the opportunity to work independently and in small g Activities included: - Digital Video Production - Video Special Effects - Web Pag - Digital Photography - Multimedia Presentations s, A/V presentations, and web pages.
+Students will groups.
+Principles of Engineering (College Credit Available) Full Year - 1 Credit Course# 0817 Grade 10 - 12 Suggested Coursework: Algebra I and Physics What is an engineer?
 What do they do?
-How does an engine eer solve design problems?
-Would I like to be an engineer?
-These questions are important to a student cons Engineering is an activities-oriented course designed to pro- and more.
-Students will be introduced to the principles, ski lls, techniques, and tools used by those in the field of engineering.
-Principles of Engineering is designed to give s them apply it to real-life situations.
-Throughout the course, engineering.
-They will build, evaluate, measure, monitor, ar problems.
+How does an engine engineer?
+These questions are important to a student const Engineering is an activities-oriented course designed to pr and more.
+Students will be introduced to the principles, sk engineering.
+Principles of Engineering is designed to give st them apply it to real-life situations.
+Throughout the course engineering.
+They will build, evaluate, measure, monitor, a problems.
 Principles of Engineering will also allow student technology to solve real world problems.
-Activities to includ designs using Solid Works, and Auto Cad.
-This course may be used as a third unit of Math or Science.

-Students will have the option of taking this course for college credits through the Farmingdale State University in the High School Program.
+Activities to inclu designs using Solid Works, and Auto Cad.
+This course may idering engineering as a possible career.
+Principles of ovide students with the answers to those questions ills, techniques, and tools used by those in the field of tudents a basic understanding of physics and help , the student will investigate the principles of nd use models to simulate real-life engineering ts to integrate and apply math and science with de: robotics, mouse-trap cars, pneumatic arms, Students will have the option of taking this course f University in the Hig or college credits through the Farmingdale State